Things That Rhyme With Leaves

 • Vary Your Rhymes: Avoid using the same rhymes repeatedly.
 A diverse range of rhymes keeps the reader engaged and prevents monotony.

 • Master the Art of Internal Rhyme: Internal rhymes occur within a single line of poetry, creating a musicality and memorability.
-As an example, a line like "The wind weaves through the leaves and grieves" utilizes both internal and end rhyme.
+Here's one way to look at it: a line like "The wind weaves through the leaves and grieves" utilizes both internal and end rhyme.

 • Embrace Near Rhymes: Don’t shy away from near rhymes.
 They can add depth and nuance, often creating a more subtle and sophisticated effect than perfect rhymes.